A mom recently shared an experience she had, and she requested that I share it here on Mummy Tales, for the benefit of other parents. So here goes:

 “Mama Nana, as a teacher I’m charged with sharing any form of advice that I have with parents of my children…” she said.

-But nothing!
+But I saw nothing!

 Was I frustrated or not?
 I can’t remember.
 I only know that there were no eye-brow raising moments between the two, or any other male relative that visited during that time.
 The cattle market in my head finally got closed and my head settled still on my neck.

 “I’m not ready to start handling teenage relationships at my age.
-It is better not to bring *Sandra to your house now that she is nearing teenage.
-I think you should also stop bringing *Clein along when coming to my house if you want us to remain sane.”
+It is better not to bring Sandra to your house now that she is nearing teenage.
+I also think you should also stop bringing Clein along when coming to my house if you want us to remain sane.”

-Friend number two’s case is short and sweet.
-She and her daughters passed by home one evening after school.
-My kids were doing their homework in a separate room, while my friend and I, and her daughters, chatted in the living room.
 Then one of her daughters strayed (yes, strayed, because it was on that day that I noticed that the girls were always under a tight invisible leash) to the room where my kids were.
-When my friend realized that her daughter was not in the living room with us, she panicked, and I reassured her that the little girl was with my kids.
+When my friend realized that her daughter was not in the living room with us, she jumped up in panic.
+But I quickly reassured her that the little girl was with my kids.
+If only I knew…

 “What?
 Is Clein also with them?”
 She asked in panic, getting up to go fetch her daughter.
 “I don’t want my *Mani going close to Clein especially now that he…” she stopped dead, held her mouth, more shocked (at what she had nearly said which I had understood anyway) than I was.